pandeyakash/Java_CRM/README.md

 ### Installing

-* After cloning the repository exceute `npm i` command using terminal in webfrontend folder to install all the packages.
+* After cloning the repository exceute `npm i` command using terminal in ./webapp folder to install all the packages.

 ### Executing program